Love, Heartbreak

 And Urban Dictionary says that it's "small acts considered disloyal within a relationship.
 Nothing too serious, but not innocent either."

-Because there are so many definitions of micro cheating, a whole lot of behaviors may or may not even qualify — a raised eyebrow, a furtive smile, lightly touching someone on the arm, browsing profiles on hookup apps but not actually hooking up, chatting with an ex on social media, checking out a little porn here and there, sexting, webcamming with strangers, going to a strip club with the guys (or gals), or getting a massage when away on business.
+Because there are so many definitions of micro-cheating, a whole lot of behaviors may or may not even qualify — a raised eyebrow, a furtive smile, lightly touching someone on the arm, browsing profiles on hookup apps but not actually hooking up, chatting with an ex on social media, checking out a little inappropriate video here and there, intimate texting, webcamming with strangers, or going to a club with the guys (or gals).

 What is considered cheating?
-Where do we draw between micro-cheating and actually being unfaithful?
+Where do we draw between micro-cheating and being unfaithful?

 Or maybe there is a meaningful difference between micro-cheating and emotional cheating.